Gas Cap Check Engine Light: Codes, Reset Time & Fix

 How long does it take for the check engine light to turn off after fixing the gas cap?

 Typically 3–5 drive cycles (individual trips with engine start and shutdown) after the issue is corrected.
-If you clear the code manually with a scanner, you’ll still need to complete drive cycles for the EVAP readiness monitor to pass.
+If you clear the check engine light manually with a scanner, you’ll still need to complete drive cycles for the EVAP readiness monitor to pass.

 Can a gas cap cause rough running or stalling?